pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

 ## Telemetry

 The CLI for Microsoft 365 tracks the usage of the different commands using Azure Application Insights.
-By default, for each command the CLI tracks its name and whether it's been executed in debug/verbose mode or not.
-If your command has additional properties that should be included in the telemetry, you can define them by implementing the `#initTelemetry` method and adding your properties to `this.telemetryProperties` object.
+By default, for each command, the CLI tracks its name and whether it's been executed in debug/verbose mode or not.
+If your command has additional properties that should be included in the telemetry, you can define them by implementing the `#initTelemetry` method and adding your properties to the `this.telemetryProperties` object.

 ```ts title="group-get.ts"
 class SpoExampleListCommand extends Command {
   constructor() {
     super();

     // ...
     this.#initTelemetry();
   }